rohandhiman222/codingexpress-cli/README.md

 - For production, secure your `.env` file and restrict `CORS_ORIGIN`.
 - Run `npm audit fix` if vulnerabilities are reported during initialization.
 - Customize validators (`app/validators/*.js`) and schemas (`app/models/*.js`) as needed.

+---

+## Downloading This README

+To download this README as a Markdown file:

+1. Copy the content above.
+2. Save it to a file named `README.md` using a text editor (e.g., VS Code, Notepad).
+3. Alternatively, if viewing this in a browser or compatible interface, use the provided download functionality to save it as `README.md`.

 Coding Express CLI streamlines Express.js development with a structured, secure, and scalable foundation.
 Happy coding!